 The Team

-Kevin Sullivan, Programme Co-ordinator
+Kevin Sullivan, Education Manager

 Ciarán Bauer, Programme Manager

-Ciarán was a volunteer mentor with Bridge21 since Sept 2010.
-During that time, he took an active lead on many workshop activities, so he certainly knows the ropes of the learning model and programme.
-He also worked as a substitute teacher in one of our partner schools (CBS Westland Row) for the past two years.
+Ciarán started as a volunteer mentor with Bridge21 in Sept 2010 and took an active lead in many workshop activities.
+He also worked as a substitute teacher in one of our partner schools (CBS Westland Row) over a two year period.

-“To be involved in education is a long sought after dream, but, to be here in Bridge21 at the cutting edge of change in education is a dream come true .
+“To be involved in education is a long sought after dream, but, to be here in Bridge21 at the cutting edge of change in education is a dream come true .”

 Brendan Tangney, Academic Director